ESTP

 What cognitive functions does the ESTP use?

-The ESTP stack is Extraverted Sensing (dominant), Introverted Thinking (auxiliary), Extraverted Feeling (tertiary), and Introverted Intuition (inferior).
-The shadow stack mirrors these with opposite attitudes.
+The ESTP cognitive stack is Extraverted Sensing (dominant), Introverted Thinking (auxiliary), Extraverted Feeling (tertiary), and Introverted Intuition (inferior).
+The shadow stack mirrors these with the opposite attitudes.

 Explore ESTP in Depth